-The experiment was carried out on normotensive Wistar male rats weighing 220-270 g and male spontaneously hypertensive (SH) rats weighing 220-300 g.
+The experiment was carried out on eight normotensive albino male rats weighing 220-270 g and ten male spontaneously hypertensive (SH) rats weighing 220-300 g.
 All animals were on standard food ration of vivarium, with natural alteration of day and night during 20 days.
 Rats were received from nursery of "Institute of Pharmacology and Toxicology, Academy of Medical Sciences of Ukraine".
 All experimental procedures and operative interventions were done in accordance with WMA Statement on Animal Use in Biomedical Research.
-Spontaneously hypertensive rats were divided on the two groups: animals of the first group were treated by combination of carvedilol, that was injected once a day during the whole experiment at a dose of 20 mg/kg intragastrically with the help of metal catheter, and thiotriazoline, that was injected according to the same schedule at a dose of 50 mg/kg intragastrically; the second group was a test group.